eginwong/capitalism-ahoy/Architecture.md

 The game loop runs on the assumption that named `Events` have a one-to-one association to a `Rule`.

-`Rule`s have a name but otherwise are an ordered list of `Action`s that occur to evaluate the `Rule`.
+`Rule`s are stored in the dictionary (`Rules/index.js`) as a name with an ordered list of `Action`s that occur to evaluate the `Rule`.
 Think of it like steps take to follow or enact a rule.
 For example, a rule for moving a player piece around a board might be:

 ```javascript
 const Rules = {